Supernova-Studio/exporter-documentation/README.md

 ## Table of contents
 - [Exporter Overview](./documentation/EXPORTER_OVERVIEW.md) - An overview of the exporter and how to make changes to it
 - [Block Creation](./documentation/BLOCK_CREATION.md) - Full step by step guide on creating custom blocks
-- [Documentation Guide](./documentation/DOCUMENTATION_GUIDE.md) - Learn how to write about your changes and custom blocks

 ## File Structure
 ```